stfc/PSyclone/doc/dynamo0p3.rst

     over that space.

- 2) The continuity of the iteration space of the Kernel is determined from the function space of the modified argument.
+ 2) The continuity of the iteration space of the Kernel is determined from the function space of the modified argument (:ref:`dynamo0.3-function-space`).
     If more than one argument is modified then the iteration space is taken to be the largest required by any of those arguments. e.g. if a Kernel writes to two fields, the first on W3 (discontinuous) and the second on W1 (continuous), then the iteration space of that Kernel will be determined by the field on the continuous space.

  3) If the function space of the modified argument(s) cannot be determined then they are assumed to be continuous.
-This is the case if any of the modified arguments are declared as ANY_SPACE and their actual space cannot be determined statically.
+This is the case if any of the modified arguments are declared as ``ANY_SPACE`` and their actual space cannot be determined statically.
 This assumption is always safe but leads to additional computation if the quantities being updated are actually on discontinuous function spaces.

  4) Operators do not have halo operations operating on them as they are either cell- (LMA) or column-based (CMA) and therefore act